bigcommerce/dev-docs/docs/api-docs/catalog/currencies/currencies-overview.md

 **Do my theme customizations work with Multi-Currency Settings?**
 If you set up the theme to show the currency on the storefront, there should be no issues.
+Please refer to your

-Please see your theme developer if that is not the case.
+theme developer if that is not the case.

 **Can shoppers still select a currency?**